hbowie/practopians/content/beliefs/property.md

 Body:

-We believe in the private ownership of most property, but also in the public ownership of property that can benefit society at large through shared usage.
+We believe in the private ownership of most **[property][]**, but also in the public ownership of property that can benefit society at large through shared usage.

+[property]: ../tags/property.html